 Skip to content

-This program will use Internet and mobile technologies, such as iPads and mobile phones, to provide accurate, low cost eye exams and coordinated diabetes and heart care to Indigenous people in remote parts of the Northern Territory and Central Australia.
+This program aimed to use Internet and mobile technologies, such as iPads and mobile phones, to provide accurate, low cost eye exams and coordinated diabetes and heart care to Indigenous people in remote parts of the Northern Territory and Central Australia.

-A mobile, web-based, disease management tool will be trialled at four remote Indigenous sites with the aim of empowering Indigenous Health Workers (IHW) to care for the eye health of people at a local, community level.
+A mobile, web-based, disease management tool was trialled at four remote Indigenous sites with the aim of empowering Indigenous Health Workers (IHW) to care for the eye health of people at a local, community level.

-TEAMSnet is a collaborative program between the University of Melbourne, the Fred Hollows Foundation, the Aboriginal Medical Services Alliance Northern Territory (AMSANT), Centre for Eye Research Australia and the University of Sydney Clinical Trials Centre.
-It is additionally funded by the National Health and Medical Research Council.
+TEAMSnet was a collaborative program between the University of Melbourne, the Fred Hollows Foundation, the Aboriginal Medical Services Alliance Northern Territory (AMSANT), Centre for Eye Research Australia and the University of Sydney Clinical Trials Centre.
+It was additionally funded by the National Health and Medical Research Council.

 Abstract adapted from the Fred Hollows Foundation and the University of Melbourne